-MMS reports levels of student engagement and reading engagement using scale scores.
+JMMS reports levels of student engagement and reading engagement using scale scores.
 Scale scores transform "raw" survey scores to locations on measurement scales.

 A raw survey score is calculated by assigning a number to each response (strongly disagree = 1, disagree = 2, agree = 3, and strongly agree = 4) and then adding these together to make a total score.
 This raw total can be used to indicate a respondent's overall level of agreement with a set of survey items.
 However, raw survey scores do not take into account that some statements may be easier to agree with than others, for instance, a "strongly agree" is always scored as a 4 no matter how hard it is to agree with the statement.
 In addition, raw scores assume that the difference between the levels of agreement represented by adjacent response categories is constant.
-This is not necessarily so, for instance moving from agree to strongly agree may represent a bigger change in the level of agreement with a statement, than moving from strongly disagree to disagree.
+This is not necessarily so, for instance moving from agree to strongly agree to disagree.
 The transformation of a raw score into a scale score takes into account the differences between statements, and the differences between response categories.
 Unlike raw scores, scales scores are based around a consistent measurement unit.
 Moving from 55 units to 60 scale score units for example, represents the same amount of change as moving from 65 to 70 units.

-The student engagement and reading engagement scales used by MMS have been constructed by applying Rasch Measurement.
+The student engagement and reading engagement scales used by JMMS have been constructed by applying Rasch Measurement.
 At the heart of Rasch Measurement is a mathematical model built on strong measurement principles.
 Developing a Rasch Measurement scale involves writing a set of survey items designed to assess the trait of interest (student engagement for example) and using the items in a trial to collect a range of responses.
 The collected data then undergoes a statistical analysis to ascertain how well the responses fit the measurement model.
-Once a series of well-fitting items has been confirmed it becomes possible to estimate student locations on the scale and obtain representative Year level distributions.

-The development of the student engagement scale involved selecting a collection of appropriate survey items, using the items in a series of trials, and then collecting student responses via a large representative national trial at Years 7 to 10.
-The Rasch model was applied at each stage to inform the selection of 33 final statements, which researchers deemed were useful indicators of engagement and where responses showed good fit to the model.
-Three other statements for which data did not appear to fit the model quite as well, but which were believed to be useful engagement indicators, were retained for reporting purposes.
-Responses to these latter statements do not contribute to the engagement scale scores.
+Once a series of well-fitting items has been confirmed it becomes possible to estimate students' locations on the scale and obtain representative Year level distributions.
+The development of the student engagement scale involved selecting a collection of appropriate survey items, using the items in a series of trials, and then collecting student responses via a large representative national trial at Years 4 to 6.
+The Rasch model was applied at each stage to inform the selection of 28 final statements, which researchers deemed were useful indicators of engagement and where responses showed good fit to the model.
 A constructed Rasch scale can be described to show how different scale scores are associated with different levels of the trait.
-This has been done for the MMS Engagement scale.
+This has been done for the JMMS Engagement scale.
 The figure on the opposite page shows how the most probable responses to the engagement indicators change as students' scale scores increase.
 The descriptions are provided in blocks.
 Each description outlines the most probable types of responses that students make when their scale scores are located in the range covered by the block.
 Students are less likely to select responses indicated by descriptions well above, or well below their own location on the scale.
+The Junior Student Engagement Scale